pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

 This is because you are querying for the `h1` element before it has loaded onto the web page.
 In this case, your `app.js` code is loaded first.
 You need a way to defer the code from running right away.

-You can add a defer attribute into the script tag to do that.
+You can add a defer attribute into the script tag to defer running the code in this file until the HTML has fully loaded.

 ```js
 <script src="app.js" defer></script>